lizzycoax/bignum2/readme.txt

 bignum 2!!!
-the limit is roughly f_ε_0(precision) in fast growing function hierarchy
+the limit is roughly f_ε_0(precision) in fast growing function hierarchy precision is stored in $big.prec, default precision is 16

 string conversion notations:
 decimals have 3 digits of precision